AguaClara/PF200/Summer2019Report.md

 1. Insert pipe plugs on all pipes except backwash line
 2. Start backwash cycle as normal.
 Run with just backwash line for 1-2 minutes
 3. Open plug for lowest influent line (leftmost pipe).
-Plug backwash line
+Plug backwash line and allow water level to rise
 4. If the water level is too low (just above the pipe stub) air will also be sucked in through the line.
 To prevent this, partially block the pipe stub and allow water level to raise ~6 inches above the pipe stub entrance.
 We used our fingers to block this, although this is not recommended as the suction is very strong.
 5. Swap the plugs and repeat this process for the other two pipes.
 Whenever you switch flows ensure water level is high enough that air doesn't enter the pipes
-6. Once you have ended this process
+6. Once you have flushed all pipes break backwash and remove all plugs.
+If sand was removed from the pipe the sand level should be observably higher